View ANGELO IANNANTUONO's Obituary on EllwoodCityLedger.com and share memories

 Survivors include a niece, Lucille Iannantuono of Ellwood City; two great nieces, Lori and Lisa Lofaso and one great nephew, Randy Lofaso.

-In addition to his parents and wife, Angelo was preceded in death by a sister, Antoinette Lofoso; a brother, Mike (Emma) Iannantuono; a niece, Marianne Lofaso and a nephew, Samuel Lofaso.
+In addition to his parents and wife, Angelo was preceded in death by a sister, Antoinette Lofaso; a brother Mike (Emma) Iannantuono; a niece Mary Ann Iannantuono and a nephew Samuel Lofaso.

 Due to the covid-19 pandemic, no services will be held.
 Final interment will take place in Sylvania Hills Memorial Park.